Moderates (Denmark): History

 The Moderates saw a surge in popularity during campaigning for the 2022 general election, eventually ending up as the third largest party with 16 seats, as polls had suggested.
 They had positioned themselves as kingmakers in deciding who the next prime minister should be, but the incumbent red bloc won a majority, thus preventing the Moderates from having the decisive seats in the next government.
 Despite this, the Moderates entered negotiations with the Social Democrats and Venstre and successfully formed a grand coalition government, the Frederiksen II Cabinet.

+In the 2026 general election, the Moderates lost two seats and saw a 16% drop in support.
+However, with the red bloc falling short of a majority, the Moderates emerged as potential kingmakers.

+They are in the coalition Government of the Frederiksen III cabinet, with its leader holding the position of Minister of Foreign Affairs.